kyorohiro/hello_ymfm/README.md

 - To create documentation that helps anyone understand the YM2612 chip.
 - To create documentation that helps anyone embed YM2612 audio in a browser app or game.

+In practice, this repository is also growing into:

+- a learning hub for YM2612, ymfm, and Sega Genesis / Mega Drive audio
+- a practical information source for embedding ymfm-based chip sound into retro-style browser apps or games
+- one possible entry point into chip sound culture through code, docs, and browser demos

+This repository focuses on the Sega Genesis / Mega Drive side of YM2612 usage.
+That scope makes it easier to connect:

+- YM2612 chip learning
+- ymfm source code reading
+- browser / WASM playback
+- VGM exported from tools such as DefleMask
+- direct chip control experiments

+The goal is not to document every possible Yamaha chip workflow.
+The goal is to make the Genesis / YM2612 path rich enough that both people and AI tools can learn from it and build on top of it.

 Demo:

 - https://kyorohiro.github.io/hello_ymfm_wasm/